-A LoyaltyLobby reader sent me a question about life threatening chlorine leak that had happened at the Grand Hyatt hotel in Bangkok.
+A LoyaltyLobby reader sent me a question about a life-threatening chlorine leak that had happened at the Grand Hyatt hotel in Bangkok.

 You can access Grand Hyatt Bangkok’s website here.

-EDIT: Reader dropped me an email that this issue has been amicable solved with the property.
+EDIT: Reader dropped me an email that this issue has been amicably solved with the property.

 Here’s the email from the reader: